titumozammel/5r-cascade-framework/README.md

 # 24. 5R AND SUSTAINABLE EXECUTION CAPACITY

-5R contributes to Sustainable Execution Capacity when:
+5R can contribute to Sustainable Execution Capacity when:

 1. unnecessary recurring demand is reduced;
 2. capacity is genuinely released;